-Chicken Pet Food is made using pure raw meat - and nothing else.
-It is made using only human grade meat, so you can rest assured your dog will have the finest dinner.
+Chicken Pet Food is made using pure raw meat, with bone added to balance the diet - and nothing else, so you can rest assured your dog will have the finest dinner.

 - Small Dogs - 1/4 to 1/2 of a 400g stick per day

 - Medium Dogs - 1/2 to 3/4 of a 400g stick per day